kbentley7/myupdatedportfoliokb1/README.md

    * Clone the Repo to your local machine

    * Open the HTML file with your default browser

-                     or

-   * Click on the Deployed Github Link below

 # Technologies Used